cloudera/hue/docs/sdk/sdk.md

 flow to understand is how the "urls.py" file provides a mapping between URLs (expressed as a regular expression, optionally with captured parameters) and view functions.
 These view functions typically use their arguments (for example, the captured parameters) and their request object (which has, for example, the POST and GET parameters) to prepare dynamic content to be rendered using a template.

 ### Templates: Django and Mako

-In Hue, the typical pattern for rendering data through a template
+In HUE, the typical pattern for rendering data through a template
 is:

 		from desktop.lib.django_util import render

 		def view_function(request):
 			return render('view_function.mako', request, dict(greeting="hello"))

 The `render()` function chooses a template engine (either Django or Mako) based on the